PayU-EMEA/paytouch-android/README.md

 Older version of library (below 1.8.0) will stop working in August 2018, Bank web pages (Pay by links) are dropping support for Android < 4.4

+## Maintenance
+PayTouch SDK is in maintenance mode.
+If you would like to integrate with PayU payments please check new Mobile SDK: http://developers.payu.com/en/mobile_sdk.html

 # Table of Contents

 * [Requiremnets](#requirements)